-Early Years Classes
+Early Years Centre

 Children have the best fun when they are doing messy work.
-We will always try to make sure they wear aprons, but accidents happen, so please dress your child in suitable clothes.
+Please dress your child in suitable clothing as learning can be messy in the early years.
 Please also make sure that your child has suitable outdoor clothing in case outdoor play or a trip is planned.
 It is important that children learn to be independent.
 Please ensure that suitable clothing is worn to allow this in the toilet and cloakroom.